If you’ve got multiple debit and credit cards bulking out your wallet or purse, then Curve could be for you.

 I’d pick one of the supermarkets in my three.
 Spend £100 a week on groceries for the 90 days and you’ll earn £12 by the end.
 Nothing major but it all helps.

 The big rewards come if you’re looking to make a big purchase or two, such as furniture or white goods at the likes of John Lewis or Ikea.

 Then it’s worth thinking about places you shop at often, such as Starbucks.
 You’ll get less cashback per transaction but it’ll add up over the three months.
 Petrol is a good option too.

 Premium Curve cashback

-There’s also a Premium option, known as Curve Black, which costs £50.
+There are also two remium options, known as Curve Black, which costs £9.99 a month, and a new Curve Metal, costing £14.99 a month or £150 a year.
 These customers can add a further three retailers, so six in total.

 Premium members can also select from further retailers such as Apple, Amazon, Ocado, Selfridges and Easy Jet.

 These big names make it sound pretty attractive.
-However, to cover the £50 fee you’d need to spend £5,000 at your three extra choices before you make that money back, so it’s probably not worth it for most people.
+However, to cover the fee you’d need to spend a ridulous amount at your three extra choices before you make that money back, so it’s probably not worth it for most people.

 Using your cashback